AudDMusic/twitch-extension/README.md

 # AudD Music Recognition Twitch extension

+The repository contains the source code for the [AudD Music Recognition Twitch extension](https://dashboard.twitch.tv/extensions/ikcbah7wbue48v7doo4edulmxblt64-0.0.1).

+The extension is based on [Music Recognition API](https://audd.io/).

+AudD allows you to recognize music both in audio files (from TikTok UGC to microphone recordings) and live audio streams.
+With AudD, you can analyze what music is popular on social media or on radio stations you connect, build nice Now Playing things, make your own shazam app, or a screen connected to your vinyl player that shows the cover of the playing song.

 ## Frontend

 Frontend is written in JS.
 There are two versions of layouts: with history and background (for the panel below the video) and without history and background (for being placed on top of the video).